sib-swiss/unix-first-steps-training/exercise_instructions.md

    :sparkles:
-   Since both the genus `Dicerorhinus` and `Diceros` start with `Dicero`, we can match the pattern `Dicero*` to get both genus at the same time.
+   Since both the genus `Dicerorhinus` and `Diceros` start with `Dicero`, we can match the pattern `Dicero*` to get both genuses at the same time.

    :rhinoceros:
    There exists 2 other Rhino species: